 - Traeger Grilled Salmon with Togarashi

-It is a gorgeous rice to make and offers a distinct flavor.
+It is gorgeous rice to make and is so much better than just plain white rice.
 The texture of this rice is soft and fluffy, and when you cook it using my method, it’ll have just the right “bite” to it, and also

 Also, Basmati rice offers a lower glycemic index compared to other varieties of rice.
 Basmati has an index of 52, while brown rice is 55, and white is at a whopping 79 glycemic index.
 I love that it is a great alternative and something to consider when you cook rice if that is a number that you pay attention to.